jesse-prpic/JessePrpic_T1A1/README.md

 ## Q9
 ### Explain the uses of language-learning model technologies (such as ChatGPT) on written and technical works, such as reports and software projects.

+ChatGPT has become widely used amongst; students, professionals, curious minds and has been used as a framework for many people daily life.

+In fact, I even asked chatGPT this question to understand what it had to say;

+"Language-learning models like ChatGPT significantly benefit written and technical works such as reports and software projects by generating content like text and code snippets, enhancing clarity through improved structure and readability suggestions, efficiently retrieving and summarizing information for research and technical details, supporting translation tasks for multilingual documentation, automating routine writing tasks and report generation, aiding in code review and quality assurance processes, providing interactive support for software usage queries, and facilitating collaboration among team members." (chatGPT, 2024).

+Now, I don't know about you - but that was a lot of information all at once and feels like a computer has spat it out.

+Although chatGPT bought up some great points; in a report done from January 2024 (Samala, A et al, 2024) explains that the advantages of lanuage-learning tools like chatGPT is the capacity to provide personalized and adaptive learning whilst also having instant feedback and being accessible.
+However, it can be noted that the drawbacks are the emotional intelligence, overreliance on technology and privacy concerns; this also combined with the legal and ethical impacts on where the information is coming from and whether it is factual, This will be covered in the next portion of this workbook.

+##### References
+Samala, Agariadne & Zhai, Xiaoming & Aoki, Kumiko & Bojic, Ljubisa & Zikic, Simona.
+(2024).
+An In-Depth Review of ChatGPT’s Pros and Cons for Learning and Teaching in Education.
+International Journal of Interactive Mobile Technologies (iJIM).
+18. 96-117.
+10.3991/ijim.v18i02.46509.

 ## Q10
 ### Explain the legal and ethical impacts of the usage of language-learning model technologies (such as ChatGPT) in written and technical works, such as reports and software projects.

+As we have touched upon the uses, the benefits and the drawbacks of chatGPT, it is important to understand how this advanced piece of technology is growing in a way that may impact legal and ethical behaviours.

+Again, before dicussing this in depth; I wanted to see what chatGPT had to say in terms of what it thinks about how itself has legal and ethical impacts.

+chatGPT explains; "The use of language-learning models like ChatGPT in written and technical works presents legal challenges such as intellectual property rights, privacy concerns, liability for errors, and compliance with regulations.
+Ethical considerations include addressing biases in training data, ensuring transparency in AI use, accountability for AI decisions, managing impacts on employment, and respecting human rights in AI applications".

+Once again, this information removed the human emotional intelligence and the nusances of the question that we are asking.

+However, with chatGPT there is no way of understanding where they are referencing the information that they have provided - this leaves the user not able to know whether the information is bias, whether it is spreading misinfomration and how it handles the privacy and data.

+Lanugage-learning tools can have their own consequences - both positive and negative.
+Research that was regarding chatGPT in Higher Education (Hasanein AM, et al, 2023) shows that these tool show 6 positive and 6 negative consequences; "positive being time saving, reduced anxiety, improving lanugage skillsm, self-confidence, punctual submission and non-academic support" (Hasanein AM, et al, 2023).
+However, the negative consequences demonstrate that these tools create an area of concern when it comes to, "overreliance, the loss of academic integrity, lack of quality and accuracy, damaged learning outcomes, potenital bias and deteriorated student skills sets" (Hasanein AM, et al, 2023).

+In conclusion, these language learning tool are leading innovation technology, however it needs to be noted that it can come with its own legal and ethical impacts as well as positive and negative consequences.

+##### Reference
+Hasanein AM, Sobaih AEE.
+Drivers and Consequences of ChatGPT Use in Higher Education: Key Stakeholder Perspectives.
+Eur J Investig Health Psychol Educ.
+2023 Nov 9;13(11):2599-2614. doi: 10.3390/ejihpe13110181.
+PMID: 37998071; PMCID: PMC10670526.

 ## Q11
 ### Explain multiple skills from each of the categories below, and how they're useful to a software development workplace